Best Attractions on the Ring Road of Iceland

 Rent a 4x4 in Iceland if you’re travelling during the winter or if you plan to take any detours off of Route 1 that will lead you to the Highlands or Westfjords.
 The most affordable 4x4 rental car for a winter trip would be the Dacia Duster; the largest would be the Land Cruiser, and the most family-friendly option would be the Hyundai Tucson.

-Rent a camper in Iceland if you want to save money on accommodations and camp along your journey.
+Rent a campervan in Iceland if you want to save money on accommodations and camp along your journey.

 Rent an economy car in Iceland only if you’re travelling during the summer months and only if you’re travelling in a small group of two people, with little luggage.